Biographies for OCSIT Leadership Team

 Ms. Dorris has been active in the IT community for decades.
 She has been recognized for her hard work, dedication and leadership in numerous ways.
 She was a Fed 100 award winner in 2004, 2006, 2008 and 2011.
 She has been active with the International Council for Information Technology in Government Administration (ICA) for over 15 years and was named a Distinguished Service Award winner in 2005.
 In addition, OCS was recognized in 2007 with the President's Quality Award for Management Excellence for USA Services.
 She was the President of the American Council for Technology (ACT) from June 2007 to June 2009.
 Martha was also recognized by AFFIRM with the 2008 Service to the Citizen Award and was recently named the Civilian Agency IT Executive of the Year by Government Computer News for 2009.

-Gwynne Kostin is Director, of the Digital Services Innovation Center in the Office of Citizen Services & Innovative Technologies at the U.S. General Services Administration.
-She is leading cross-agency efforts to use the power of today's technologies to provide government information and services to the public anytime, any where and on any device.
+Gwynne Kostin is Director, of the Center for Excellence in Digital Government and the Digital Services Innovation Center in the Office of Citizen Services & Innovative Technologies at the U.S. General Services Administration.
+She is leading cross-agency efforts to use the power of today's technologies to provide government information and services to the public anytime, anywhere and on any device.

 As Director of New Media for the U.S. Department of Homeland Security, she drove the use of new technologies to solve business problems creating the department's first social media strategy, developing a cross-agency web communications model for disaster response, and leading new media communications and strategy for the department's 22 agencies.